nathancatania/glean-docs/docs/search/connectors/atlassian/restrict-atlassian.en.md

 |----------------------------|-----------|--------------------------------------------------------------------------------|
 | Admin UI                   | ✅        | Restrictions can be applied in the Admin UI under the connector configuration. |
 | Glean Support              | ✅        | Restrictions can be applied by Glean support on request.                       |

+!!! warning
+    Not all restrictions can be applied in the Admin UI.
+Please contact Glean support to apply the restriction if it is missing from the UI.